Natooz/MidiTok/README.md

 ### Octuple

 Introduced with [Symbolic Music Understanding with Large-Scale Pre-Training](https://arxiv.org/abs/2106.05630).
 Each note of each track is the combination of multiple embeddings: _Pitch_, _Velocity_, _Duration_, _Track_, current _Bar_, current _Position_ and additional tokens.
-The main benefit is the reduction of the sequence lengths, its multitrack capabilities, and its simple structure easy to decode.
+Its considerably reduces the sequence lengths, while handling multitrack.
+Generating with it requires however to sample from several distributions and can be delicate.
 The Bar and Position embeddings can act as a positional encoding, but the authors of the original paper still applied a token-wise positional encoding afterward.

 NOTES: